shaoshuai904/RecordWav/README-EN.md

     Recorder recorder;
     recorder = MsRecorder.wav(
         new File("savePath"),
-        // new AudioRecordConfig(), // 使用默认配置
+        // new AudioRecordConfig(), // use default config new AudioRecordConfig(
-        new AudioRecordConfig(
             MediaRecorder.AudioSource.MIC, // 音频源
             44100, // 采样率，44100、22050、16000、11025 Hz